joeyipara02/Azure-AD-Project/README.md

+## Thank You

-## **Thank you so much for following along with me during this step-by-step guide.
+* **Thank you so much for following along with me during this step-by-step guide.
 I hope you were able to learn about Active Directory and the importance it holds in organizations.
 I also hope you gained insight into the domain controller and its pivotal role in organizational functioning.
 Whether you're brand new to IT or have been in the field for years, interaction with Active Directory and domain controllers is inevitable.
 I hope you learned how to set up and configure a server, as well as how to set up a Windows VM.
 Thank you for sticking with me through this long and detailed tutorial.
 I hope you can walk away with confidence and a passion to learn more**